-The DRF Code & Standards are supervised and administered by the Code Administrator who is the Chairman, or another appointed director (who shall be chairman of the code sub committee), from time to time of the DRF.
+The DRF Code & Standards are supervised and administered by the Code Administrator who is the Chairman or another appointed director (who shall be chairman of the code sub committee) from time to time of the DRF.
 The Code Administrator shall:

-- Take steps to be satisfied that members' trading practices and documentation comply with the DRF Code & Standards. - Pass complaints and disciplinary matters to the appropriate committee and panel in accordance with the Procedures set out. - Ensure that the appropriate committee and panel report any breach of the Code & Standards to the member and recommend any remedial action. - Ensure any recommendations for remedial action are communicated to the monitoring and audit body and that compliance is investigated in an appropriate and timely manner. - Report to the Board and/or disciplinary committee any failure by a member to act upon any recommendation. - Review, with the Code & Standards sub-committee and the monitoring and audit body, the content of the Code & Standards on an annual basis in the light of changing statutory and practical circumstances and, from time to time, make recommendations for changes based on the outcomes of complaints, disciplinary hearings and IPA inspections. - Provide an Annual Report on the operation of the Code & Standards and Procedures and ensure that this is circulated to the OFT and other interested parties.
+- Take steps to be satisfied that members' trading practices and documentation comply with the DRF Code & Standards. - Pass complaints and disciplinary matters to the appropriate committee and panel in accordance with the Procedures set out. - Ensure that the appropriate committee and panel report any breach of the Code & Standards to the member and recommend any remedial action. - Ensure any recommendations for remedial action are communicated to the monitoring and audit body and that compliance is investigated in an appropriate and timely manner. - Report to the Board and/or disciplinary committee any failure by a member to act upon any recommendation. - Review, with the Code & Standards sub-committee and the monitoring and audit body, the content of the Code & Standards on an annual basis in the light of changing statutory and practical circumstances and, from time to time, make recommendations for changes based on the outcomes of complaints, disciplinary hearings and IPA inspections. - Endeavour to identify emerging consumer concerns and undesirable trade practices by consulting closely with relevant bodies through Money Advice Liaison Group and otherwise.
+Endeavouring to ease these concerns and prevent undesirable practices by modifying and updating these standards as required. - Provide an Annual Report on the operation of the Code & Standards and Procedures and ensure that this is circulated to the OFT and other interested parties.